 In 2013, Melissa created, produced and starred in the SAG webseries, My Sister.
 In 2018, Melissa moved to the San Francisco bay area where, thanks to the Lord, her focus started to shift to directing.
 Most recently in 2020, Melissa re-created Inspireworks Productions as a Christian based production company with her friend and business partner, Bob Leone.
-Inspireworks produced a teaser trailer for Bob's book, 'They Don't Cast Shadows' that Melissa turned into a screenplay and directed.
-The teaser trailer was made to raise funds for the feature film that Melissa directed in July 2021 in Georgetown, CA. 'They Don't Cast Shadows' wrapped post production in January 2022 and is currently hitting the festival circuit, having already won over 16 awards within the first 4 months including Best Feature and Best Director in the festival circuit in 2022.
+Inspireworks produced a concept trailer for Bob's book, 'They Don't Cast Shadows' that Melissa turned into a screenplay and directed.
+The concept trailer was made to raise funds for the feature film that Melissa directed in July 2021 in Georgetown, CA. 'They Don't Cast Shadows' wrapped post production in January 2022 and has won over 25 awards including Best Feature, Audience Choice, and Best Director in the festival circuit in 2022.

-Inspireworks Productions is in pre-production on their second project which is currently set to film in July 2022 called 'His Unfaithful Heart', a Hallmark type dramedy/rom-com.
-Keep a look out on Inspireworksproductions.com for more info on their second feature and to keep an update for Melissa's directorial debut on "They Don't Cast Shadows".
+Inspireworks Productions is in pre-production on their second project which is currently set to film in March 2024, called 'December to Remember'.
+Keep a look out on Inspireworksproductions.com for more info on their second film.
+Their goal is to send this short on the festival circuit and gain funding to produce another feature length film.

 You can check out Melissa's IMDb page here: https://www.imdb.com/name/nm2409364/

 Canvas Rebel Magazine - Meet Melissa Goad